 Arias

-On the beach of Agia Irini is a restaurant of high standards, belonging to Mr. Costas Soumas.
-Its seafood is fresh, and the selection of wines is updated.
-The location of the restaurant, with the terrace above the sea, offers a special atmosphere.
+On the beach of Agia Irini, there is a restaurant of high standards, owned by Mr. Costas Soumas.
+Its seafood is fresh, and its wine selection is updated.
+The restaurant’s location, with the terrace overlooking the sea, offers a special atmosphere.
 The prices are proportional to the quality of the food.

 Fermina